-Children's Dental Services will continue its mission of improving the oral health of children from families with low incomes by providing accessible treatment and education to the diverse community.
-Children's Dental Services will continue to offer education, outreach, and dental care in diverse communities across Minnesota with plans to expand services in underserved areas.
+Since 1919, Children’s Dental Services (CDS) is dedicated to improving the oral health of children from families with low incomes by providing accessible treatment and education to our diverse community.

 Community or Constituency Served

-CDS' target population is low-income children and pregnant women, with low-income defined as those at or below 200% of the Federal Poverty Guideline (FPG).
-Approximately 96% of CDS' current patients are children and 4% are pregnant women.
-CDS also targets cultural and ethnic minorities and children with special needs.
-CDS' patient makeup as of year-end 2013 was: African American (22%), East African (23%), Hispanic (25%), Caucasian/East European (15%), Asian/Pacific Islander (9%), and American Indian (6%).
+CDS’ target population is low-income children ages birth to 26 and pregnant women, with low-income defined as at or below 200% of the Federal Poverty Guideline (FPG).
+CDS also targets cultural and ethnic minorities, with over 80% of its current patient base comprised of communities speaking English as a second language.
+CDS' patient makeup as of year-end 2018 was: East African (22%), Latino (21%), African American (21%), Caucasian/East European (21%), Asian/Pacific Islander (8%), and American Indian (7%).

 Geographic Area Served

 CDS provides oral health services across the state of Minnesota.